Occupational Therapy Assistant

 Statement of Accreditation Status

-The associate-degree level Occupational Therapy Assistant program has applied for accreditation and has been granted Pre-accreditation Status by the Accreditation Council for Occupational Therapy Education (ACOTE) of the American Occupational Therapy Association (AOTA), located at 6116 Executive Boulevard, Suite 200, North Bethesda, MD 20852-4929.
-ACOTE’s telephone number c/o AOTA is (301) 652-AOTA and its web address is www.acoteonline.org.
-The program must complete an on-site evaluation and be granted Accreditation Status before its graduates will be eligible to sit for the national certification examination for the occupational therapy assistant administered by the National Board for Certification in Occupational Therapy (NBCOT).
-After successful completion of this exam, the individual will be a Certified Occupational Therapy Assistant (COTA).
-In addition, all states require licensure in order to practice; however, state licenses are usually based on the results of the NBCOT Certification Examination.
-Note that a felony conviction may affect a graduate’s ability to sit for the NBCOT certification examination or attain state licensure.
+Graduates of the Occupational Therapist Assistant program will be eligible to sit for the National Board for Certification in Occupational Therapy (NBCOT) certification exam.
+Upon successful completion of the exam, individuals will be a Certified Occupational Therapy Assistant (COTA).
+All states require licensure in order to practice.
+State licenses are usually based on the results of the NBCOT Certification Examination.
+A felony conviction may affect a graduate’s ability to sit for the NBCOT certification exam or attain state licensure.

 Note: Registrations for Occupational Therapy Assistant courses are restricted to students who have been accepted into the program.